It’s been a wild ride!

-I was born and raised in Southern California and am a beach girl top to bottom.
-In fact, if I’m as much as 25 miles away from the ocean, I get the heebie geebies.
-There’s no such thing as being too close to the water.
+Born and raised in Southern California, I am a beach girl top to bottom.
+In fact, if I’m as much as 25 miles away from the ocean, I swear my skin starts to itch.
+For me, there’s no such thing as being too close to the water.

 I started keeping a diary when I was six, and switched to serious journaling when I turned twelve.
-At 18, I burned all my journals.
-Their destruction seemed like a better idea than the possibility of peering eyes of parents or ex-boyfriends.
+At 18, I burned all my journals, which seemed like a better idea than the possibility of peering eyes of parents or ex-boyfriends.

-At 18, I moved to Hawaii for perspective – as well as to meditate, surf, swim, and explore the rain forests.
-After a couple of years, island fever and a broken relationship, drove me back to the west coast.
+I moved to Hawaii for perspective – as well as to meditate, surf, swim, and explore the rain forests.
+After a couple of years, island fever and a broken relationship drove me back to the west coast.
 In any case, I was ready to further my education.

-From OCC and Humboldt State, I sailed further south and completed by BA Literature at UCSD.
-More education at Laguna College of Art and Design, and a BFA in Visual Communications and a Certificate in Professional Screenwriting from UCLA.
+Through OCC and Humboldt State, I sailed further south, completed a BA Literature at UCSD a BFA Magna Cum Lude, in Visual Communications at Laguna College of Art and Design, and a Certificate in Professional Screenwriting from UCLA.

-I’m a past exhibitor at Laguna Beach Festival of Arts and have earned several awards for writing, photography and design, including designation as the Best Columnist for newspapers 10,001-25,000 circulation by the California Newspaper Publishers Association.
-The National Resources Defense Council honored me with a Gold Award for a book I wrote, photographed and coproducer called, “Elements”.
-The OC AD Federation honored me with Gold, Silver and Honorable Mention.
-I also produce, edit and write for a biannual journal,“GC River Runners”.
+I’m a past exhibitor at Laguna Beach Festival of Arts and have earned several awards for writing, photography and design, including designation as the Best Columnist by the California Newspaper Publishers Association.
+The National Resources Defense Council honored me with a Gold Award for ELEMENTS, and my screenplay, “Chasing the Blue,” was a runner up with the Texas Film Association.

 Spare time?
-Surfing whenever possible – and if now waves, then a SUP board will do just fine.
+Surfing whenever possible – and if no waves, then a SUP board will do just fine.
 I’ve got a retreat home in Baja that serves as a second adventuring base.

 Two marriages.
 Two divorces.
-Two grown sons (by husband #1).
+Two grown sons.
+A dog who changed my life.

-Yep, a wild ride to get here … and I wouldn’t change a minute.
+A wild ride to get here … and I wouldn’t change one minute.